 On-Site Optimization

 Each page of your website should be properly optimized to help Google understand it better so it knows which keywords to rank you for.
-This includes a variety of factors, much like a checklist, that should be individualized for each page based on the content on that page.
+This includes a variety of factors, much like a checklist, that should be individualized for each page based on its content.

 Local SEO